Carl Maria Splett: Later life in West Germany

 In 1956, after protests from West Germany and by the Polish Primate Cardinal Stefan Wyszynski, the new Polish government allowed his emigration to West Germany.
 He remained official Bishop of Danzig until his death in 1964 and was active in pastoral care for the expelled population of Danzig.

-Upon his return he sought contact and worked with the Bund der Danziger ("Federation of Daznigers"), an organisation of Germans formerly living in Gdansk that demanded the annexation of the Polish city as well as "evacuation of Poles from our homeland".
+Upon his return he sought contact and worked with the Bund der Danziger ("Federation of Danzigers"), an organisation of Germans formerly living in Gdansk that demanded the annexation of the Polish city as well as "evacuation of Poles from our homeland".
 A publication with which Splett was engaged West Germany was Unser Danzig ("Our Danzig") in which Splett published in 1958 that the German right to Polish territories was supported by the Pope himself.
-According to the German historian Dieter Schenk, both Bund der Danzigery and Unser Danzig served as cover for many former Nazi activists and officials after the war.
+According to the German historian Dieter Schenk, both Bund der Danziger and Unser Danzig served as cover for many former Nazi activists and officials after the war.

 Splett played an active role in the improvement of the German-Polish relations throughout the Second Vatican Council.

 The administrative position of the Bishop of Gdańsk was held by lesser church officials.
 Splett was succeeded by Edmund Nowicki, his coadjutor bishop since 1956.